microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 # Inference with C# BERT NLP and ONNX Runtime
 {: .no_toc }

-In this tutorial we will look at how we can do inferencing for the popular BERT Natural Language Processing model in a C# console app.
+In this tutorial we will learn how to do inferencing for the popular BERT Natural Language Processing model in C#.

 In order to be able to preprocess our text in C# we will leverage the open source [BERTTokenizers](https://github.com/NMZivkovic/BertTokenizers) that includes tokenizers for most BERT models.
 See below for supported models.
-There are models (including the one for this tutorial) that have been finetuned based on these models.
-The tokenizer for the original model is still the same regardless of the finetuning performed.

 - BERT Base
 - BERT Large